-Each board member also serves as a board member of other funds in the BNY Mellon Family of Funds complex.
-Annual retainer fees and attendance fees are allocated to each fund based on net assets.
-Trustees fees paid by the fund are within Item 7.
-Statement of Operations as Trustees' fees and expenses.
+Each board member also serves as a board member of other funds in the BNY Mellon Family of Funds complex, and annual retainer fees and meeting attendance fees are allocated to each fund based on net assets.
+The fund is charged for services performed by the fund's Chief Compliance Officer.
+Compensation paid by the fund during the period to the board members and the Chief Compliance Officer are within Item 7.
+Statement of Operations as Directors' fees and expenses and Chief Compliance Officer fees, respectively.
+The aggregate amount of Directors' fees and expenses and Chief Compliance Officer fees paid by the fund during the period was \$104,848.